If I Thought You'd Ever Change Your Mind: Release and reception

-"If I Thought You'd Ever Change Your Mind" was announced as the first single released from of Fältskog's upcoming comeback album, which would be titled My Colouring Book.
+"If I Thought You'd Ever Change Your Mind" was announced as the first single released from Fältskog's upcoming comeback album, which would be titled My Colouring Book.
 It had a radio debut on Swedish commercial radio station Rix FM on 8 March 2004.
 The song was released worldwide as a CD single on 9 April 2004, predating the release of My Colouring Book by two weeks.
 The B-sides on the single were various radio remixes of "If I Thought You'd Ever Change Your Mind" and varied in the different regions they were released in.
 With the exception of the archival release of "The Queen of Hearts" in 1998, "If I Thought You'd Ever Change Your Mind" was the first single release by Fältskog since "Let It Shine" in 1987.

 "If I Thought You'd Ever Change Your Mind" debuted on Swedish record chart Hitlistan on 23 April 2004 at a position of number 2, before leaving the chart on 23 July at a position of 60, having spent 15 weeks on the chart.
 On the UK singles chart, the single debuted at number 11 on 24 April 2004, before leaving the chart on 22 May at a position of 55, having spent five weeks on the chart.
 The song remains Fältskog's highest charting solo single in the UK.
 Elsewhere in Europe, the single also reached the top-20 in Denmark and Scotland.

 In his review for the single, Dan Backman of Svenska Dagbladet writes that "If I Thought You'd Ever Change Your Mind" remained "faithful to the Cilla Black version" and the Strömkvist's drum performance was inspired by Ringo Starr.
 Backman does note that Fältskog's voice is slightly weaker during the verses than during the choruses.
 Osborn writes that her rendition is "dramatic" and "delicately-wrought".
 Anders Larsson, writing for Aftonbladet, finds traces of Lennon–McCartney in the track but believes that Fältskog never puts personal emphasis on the song, instead performing it as an "experienced Schlager number".